 • Block 360050096002000: Mainly industrial.
 Half in Precinct 76, half in Precinct 78.
 Total people: 5.

-• Block 360610265003001: This block consists of five similar-sized apartment buildings near the GW Bridge.
-The northern three buildings are in Precinct 34, and the southern two are in Precinct 33.
-Looks like roughly a 60/40 split of the 687 living there.
+• Block 360610265003001: This block consists of five similar-sized apartment buildings near the George Washington Bridge.
+The northern set of buildings are in the 34th Precinct, with part of one building in the 33rd.
+I put the entire block, and the 687 people living there, in the 34th Precinct.
+Looks like roughly an 80/20 split.